tomimick/restpie3/README.md

 RESTPie3 - Python REST API Server Starter Kit
 =============================================

-This is a lightweight REST API server implemented in Python3 that offers essential web service features in a simple package.
+This is a lightweight python3 REST API server that offers essential web service features in a simple package.
 This is not a framework, just **a practical and clean codebase that relies on a few core components** that do the job well.
 Fork and create your own REST API server quickly.